geerlingguy/mac-dev-playbook/README.md

 ### Running a specific set of tagged tasks

 You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook`'s `--tags` flag.
-I've added tags to almost every tags so each step can be developed/tested in isolation.
+I've added tags to almost every task so each step can be developed or tested in isolation.

 - `homebrew`
 - `dotfiles`